 Analysis

-To determine bias in ecosystem representation in BC’s PA network, we compared BEC zone and land cover proportions within and outside the PA network, as a function of elevation, and secondly compiled disturbance rates on a latitudinal gradient across the province.
-Forest structural attributes were then examined at a finer ecosystem classification level, statistically comparing PA vs UA.
+To determine bias in ecosystem representation in BC’s PA network, we compared BEC zone, land cover, and disturbance proportions within and outside the PA network.
+We employ counterfactual thinking by examining BEC zone and land cover as a function of elevation, and secondly compiled disturbance rates on a latitudinal gradient across the province.
+Forest structural attributes were then examined at a finer ecosystem classification level, statistically comparing PA vs UA across similar ecosystems.
 Forest structural means across BEC zones were calculated to determine which forest structures need additional representation in the current BC PA network.
 All data manipulation and analysis was conducted in R version 4.1.1 (R Core Team 2021) or Python version 3.8.10 programming languages.

 Ecosystems, Land Cover, and Disturbances